What Exactly Is Medical Malpractice?

 - You developed a potentially fatal staph infection after your hospital stay

-- A doctor may the wrong diagnosis or missed your diagnosis altogether
+- A doctor made the wrong diagnosis or missed your diagnosis altogether

 - You developed serious complications after receiving anesthesia.

-Those scenarios listed above, and many others, may indicate malpractice occurred during your care and treatment.
-However, you must also demonstrate that the negligence by a healthcare professional resulted in harm or injury to you.
+The scenarios listed above, and many others, may indicate malpractice occurred during your care and treatment.
+However, you must also demonstrate that the negligence by a healthcare professional resulted in harm or injury.
 The laws on medical malpractice claims are complex and the help of a legal professional can make all the difference in the success of your case.